 Both Hello Marshy and Rover use sitter screening to help build trust.
 Rover requires sitters to complete a background check before they can offer services, and every eligible booking made through Rover includes the Rover Guarantee.
 Rover says this protection is included for bookings made on the platform, while Rover's fee model includes a 20% sitter fee and, in Canada, an 11% pet owner service fee capped at $65.

 Hello Marshy takes a more flexible approach.
-Paid sitters are verified through identity and background checks, but added booking protection is optional rather than built into every booking.
+Every sitter completes free identity verification before they can be booked, and paid plan sitters additionally complete a free Certn criminal record check included with their plan.
+Added booking protection is optional rather than built into every booking.
 That means pet parents can choose Marshy Cares at checkout if they want extra peace of mind, or skip it if they already have their own insurance or simply do not want to pay for added protection on every booking.

 That difference matters.
 On Rover, protection is tied to the platform's fee structure and is included whether or not a pet parent expects to use it.
 Hello Marshy gives pet parents more choice.
 Instead of making everyone pay for the same added layer on every booking, it lets people decide whether they want that extra protection based on their own needs, comfort level, and existing coverage.